 Because if we do really believe, then it demands something from us.
 Jesus’ way is not the way of society.
 Just listen to any one of his parables, which are meant to disrupt and invert our way of thinking, living, and doing things.
-When it comes to love, success, happiness, suffering, mercy – all of these things are redefined within the paradigm Jesus inaugurated, with him at the center.
-Do we really want Jesus to enter into our lives, to cleanse our temples which have been endowed with the Holy Spirit at baptism?
-Are we willing to allow him to take charge, disrupt our agendas, change us, rearrange our priorities, and humiliate our egos?
-From the Epistle reading for this Sunday, St. Paul writes to the Church in Corinth,
+When it comes to love, success, happiness, suffering, mercy – all of these things are redefined within the paradigm Jesus inaugurated, his Kingdom with him as King.

 Examine yourselves, to see whether you are holding to your faith.
 Test yourselves.
 Do you not realize that Jesus Christ is in you?—unless indeed you fail to meet the test!
 (II Corinthians 13:5)